ThePalaceProject/web-patron/README.md

 #### Helpful commands

-- For debuggin purposes, you can run the container and skip the command to start the app, instead launching it directly into a shell.
+- For debugging purposes, you can run the container and skip the command to start the app, instead launching it directly into a shell.
 To do so, use this command:
   ```
   docker run -it --name patronweb -v $PATH_TO_LOCAL_VOLUME:/config --rm --entrypoint=/bin/sh patronweb
   ```